alvarezloaiciga/webchat/README.md

 # Quiq WebChat [![Build Status](https://travis-ci.org/Quiq/webchat.svg?branch=master)](https://travis-ci.org/Quiq/webchat) [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)
 This is the end-user client for web chats with Quiq Messaging

+Some options described in this document may not be deployed yet.
+For the current version of the documentation, please check [here](https://github.com/Quiq/webchat/blob/1.0.120/README.md)

 ## Customizing
 We provide a way to customize the look and feel of Quiq Webchat to fit your brand's look and feel.
 You can provide a set of `COLORS` in the `window.QUIQ` configuration object.
 (See [here](#windowquiq-object) for more details).
 If you want more control than this, you can also set the `STYLES` property to customize elements in more detail.
 Information on what all can be customized is listed [here](#setting-styles).